-The energy in a control volume are a function of the work done on the atoms from outside the cell; with slow changes due to forces and sudden peaks due to energy carried into or our of the the volume by atomic surface crossings.
+The energy change in a control volume is due to the work done on the atoms from outside the cell, with slow changes due to forces and sudden peaks due to energy carried into or out of the volume by atomic surface crossings.
 These peaks have magnitudes around 500, as can be seen from the inset in Figure \ref{fig:CV_trace}$b)$, so the errors in energy conservation observed during crossings are relatively small.
-These may also be a consequence of the work done calculation being assigned to bins based on atom position at the start of the timestep, whereas in practice, the crossing happening at some point in the timestep, so the work done will be split between volumes.
-The agreement between work done and the energy change sometimes shows a discrepancy in the forcing terms, which can be observed in Figure \ref{fig:CV_trace}$b)$ at times 16 to 17.
+These may also be a consequence of the calculation of the work done being assigned to bins based on atom position at the start of the timestep, whereas in practice, the crossing occurs at some point in the timestep, so the work done will be split between volumes.
+The agreement between work done and the energy change sometimes shows a discrepancy in the forcing terms, as observed in Figure \ref{fig:CV_trace}$b)$ at times 16 to 17.
 This can also be seen in the sum at these same times, perhaps showing additional error which occurs when multiple atoms are interacting in a cell.
-Despite this minor differences, both momentum and energy conservation validate the forms of stress and heat flux respectively.
+Despite these minor differences, both momentum and energy conservation validate the forms of stress and heat flux respectively.